rahulranjansah/hapsira/docs/source/examples/revisiting-lamberts-problem-in-python.myst.md

 from matplotlib import pyplot as plt import numpy as np

-from poliastro.core import iod from poliastro.iod import izzo
+from hapsira.core import iod
+from hapsira.iod import izzo
 ```

 ## Part 1: Reproducing the original figure